Winter Gardens Opera House

-The New Opera House was built on the site, still remaining part of the Winter Gardens complex and was officially opened on 14th July 1939 by stage and film star Jessie Mathews appearing ‘in person’ as she was appearing at the nearby Grand Theatre.
+The New Opera House was built on the site, still remaining part of the Winter Gardens complex and was officially opened on 13th July 1939 by stage and film star Jessie Mathews appearing ‘in person’ as she was appearing at the nearby Grand Theatre.
 The opening stage production was a spectacular revue which included a train wrek featuring a full-sized replica of the Royal Scot locomotive, ‘human’ porcelain figures in “A Wedding in Porcalain” and another scene featured “A Naval Battle in the Nelson Period”.
 The following night on 14th July 1939 the revue “Turned Out Nice Again” starring George Formby began its Summer season run.
 The New Opera House was designed by architect Charles H. MacKeith of architectural firm Derham, MacKeith & Partners assisted by architect Budge Reid.
 The auditorium is in a stunning Art Deco style, similar to cinemas being built at that time.
 There are a series of troughs across the ceiling and down the side-walls which contain concealed lighting.
 Seating is provided in orchestra stalls, dress circle and balcony levels.
 The proscenium is 45 feet wide and the fully equipped 60 feet deep stage can be used for full scale major productions.
 There are sixteen dressing rooms on five levels.

 The Opera House is equipped with a Wurlitzer 3Manual/13Ranks theatre organ (the last Wurlitzer to be installed in the UK) which was opened by Reginald Dixon and Horace Finch.
 The console is located on the left of the orchestra pit on a lift and the organ chamber is located beneath the stage.